-Heritage and period style homes provide a strong sense of romance, history and nostalgia.
+Beautiful heritage and period style homes provide a strong sense of romance, history and nostalgia.
 Their unique characteristics can make for some beautiful homes and wonderful stories.
-As a heritage painter Sydney, Summit have seen some amazing transformations of heritage style homes and have the following tips for modernising your heritage home.
+As a Sydney heritage painter, Summit has seen some amazing transformations of heritage style homes and have the following tips for modernising your heritage home.

 Make sure you understand the period